provider image

 • Weakness of the arms, legs, or neck

 Limb weakness tends to be worse in areas closest to the trunk, like the thighs and upper arms.
-This is normally symmetric — that is, equal on both sides.
+This is normally symmetrical — that is, it’s equal on both sides.
 Muscle strength can feel normal in the morning but can get worse with exercise and toward the end of the day.

 How do you diagnose myasthenia gravis?